reprise5/ytdl/README.md

 ytdl has a few options:
 ```
-  ytdl [OPTIONS][URL]

-  -h, --help          Displays help Dialogue
+      --version         Displays which version of ytdl this is.
-  -u, --url           Will download and convert a YouTube stream as originally intended.
+      -u, --url [URL]   will download and convert a YouTube stream normally.
-  -k, --keep-original This will keep both the originally downloaded *.m4a file and the converted *.mp3.
-                      It will make a new folder: .../ytdl-downloads/originals.  if it's not there yet.
-                      [not programmed yet]
+                        The output goes to ${ME}Music/ytdl-downloads.
+      -t, --mktag       Gives you the option to write title and artist ID3 Tags.  will also rename
+                        the filename with the information you give.  do not give null values.
+                        SYNTAX: ytdl -u 'URL' -t            -t must come after -u 'URL'.
+      -h , --help       Display this help menu.
 ```

 ###### 2: